Gülnezer Bextiyar: Endorsements

 In 2017, Gülnezer was chosen as Chinese brand ambassador for Italian luxury fashion brand Fendi.

 In 2018, the jewelry brand Qeelin chose Gülnezer to become its ambassador.

 In 2019, Sergio Rossi announced the appointment of Gülnezer as its first Brand Ambassador for the Greater China region.
 Gülnezer was also chosen as brand spokesperson for the eyewear brand PRSR.

 In 2020, Chando announced Gülnezer as their global spokesperson for skincare products.
 Silk'n also announced Gülnezer as their brand global spokesperson.

 In 2021, Triumph announced Gülnezer as their brand's first spokesperson for the Asia Pacific region.

-In 2024, Saint Laurent announced that Nazha has become its Chinese ambassador.
+In 2024, Saint Laurent announced that Gülnezer has become its Chinese ambassador.

 Personal life

 On August 9, 2015, actor Hans Zhang revealed on Sina Weibo that he was in a relationship with his The Classic of Mountains and Seas co-star Gülnezer.
 On December 25, 2017, the representatives of both issued a statement stating that the two broke up amicably in mid-October 2017.